Thermus aquaticus: History

 When studies of biological organisms in hot springs began in the 1960s, scientists thought that the life of thermophilic bacteria could not be sustained in temperatures above about 55 C. Soon, however, it was discovered that many bacteria in different springs not only survived, but also thrived in higher temperatures.
 In 1969, Thomas D. Brock and Hudson Freeze of Indiana University reported a new species of thermophilic bacteria which they named Thermus aquaticus.
 The bacterium was first isolated from Mushroom Spring in the Lower Geyser Basin of Yellowstone National Park, which is near the major Great Fountain Geyser and White Dome Geyser, and has since been found in similar thermal habitats around the world.

-Decades later, this discovery had profound implications, including the invention of Polymerase Chain Reaction (PCR) by biochemist Kary Mullis, which revolutionized DNA research and earned Mullis a Nobel Prize in Chemistry in 1993.
+Decades later, this discovery had profound implications, including the invention of Polymerase Chain Reaction (PCR) by biochemist Kary Mullis at Cetus Corporation, which revolutionized DNA research and earned Mullis a Nobel Prize in Chemistry in 1993.
 PCR facilitated advancements in medical diagnostics, genetics, and other fields.
 After Kary Mullis' discovery of PCR, Cetus awarded him $10,000.
 However, Cetus later sold the PCR patent to F. Hoffmann-La Roche (Roche) for $300 million.
 This transaction left Mullis feeling cheated throughout his life.
 Roche has since profited immensely from the PCR patent, with annual PCR-related sales reaching $5.4 billion in 2022.
 Despite these profits, neither the National Park Service, Yellowstone National Park, nor the state of Wyoming have received any share of these revenues.
 Recognizing the scientific and financial potential of Yellowstone's extremophiles, biotechnology companies like Diversa signed agreements with the National Park Service for bioprospecting.
 This led to further scientific exploration and potential commercial applications, despite some environmental concerns.
 Overall, Brock's initial discovery in Yellowstone's hot springs paved the way for significant scientific breakthroughs, demonstrating the importance of basic research in driving innovation and technological advancements.